SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Introduction

-To address these fundamental limitations, we present \textbf{UniSurg}, a video-native foundation model designed for universal surgical understanding.
-Guided by the overview in Figure~\ref{fig:teaser}(d), our approach introduces four key technical innovations and one dataset contribution that directly target the identified gaps: \begin{itemize} \item \textbf{Motion-Guided Latent Masked Prediction.} To address the mismatch between objectives and semantics, we shift masked prediction from pixel space to latent space, building upon the Video Joint Embedding Predictive Architecture (V-JEPA)~\cite{bardes2024revisiting, assran2025vjepa2}.
+To address these fundamental limitations, we present \textbf{SurgMotion}, a video-native foundation model designed for universal surgical understanding.
+Guided by the overview in Figure~\ref{fig:teaser}(d), our approach introduces three key technical innovations and one dataset contribution that directly target the identified gaps: \begin{itemize} \item \textbf{Motion-Guided Latent Masked Prediction.} To address the mismatch between objectives and semantics, we shift masked prediction from pixel space to latent space, building upon the Video Joint Embedding Predictive Architecture (V-JEPA)~\cite{bardes2024revisiting, assran2025vjepa2}.
 We introduce a motion saliency signal based on spatiotemporal gradients to reweight the prediction loss.
 This strategy effectively reduces sensitivity to low-level visual disturbances and prioritizes motion-informative regions, ensuring that the model focuses on critical tool dynamics and tissue deformations. \item \textbf{Spatiotemporal Consistency via Affinity Self-Distillation.} To enforce relational stability and provide useful coherence constraints, we introduce a Global Token Affinity Matrix that models the pairwise relationships between all latent tokens.
 We employ a self-distillation mechanism that aligns the affinity structures of the student network with a momentum-updated teacher via exponential moving average (EMA)~\cite{grill2020bootstrap}, explicitly imposing spatiotemporal coherence and robustness against augmentations without requiring manual labels. \item \textbf{Spatiotemporal Feature Diversity Regularization (SFDR).} To mitigate representation collapse in homogeneous scenes, we introduce SFDR, which operates on two levels: (i) regularizing the variance of pairwise feature similarities to maintain diversity, and (ii) minimizing inter-channel covariance to reduce redundancy.
-This encourages the network to learn complementary and informative feature channels even in texture-sparse surgical environments. \item \textbf{Spatiotemporal Feature Diversity Regularization (SFDR).} To mitigate representation collapse in homogeneous scenes, we introduce SFDR, which operates on two levels: (i) regularizing the variance of pairwise feature similarities to maintain diversity, and (ii) minimizing inter-channel covariance to reduce redundancy.
-This encourages the network to learn complementary and informative feature channels even in texture-sparse surgical environments. \item \textbf{The UniSurg-15M dataset.} To overcome the generalization limitations of narrow datasets, we compile UniSurg-15M, a massive dataset designed to facilitate large-scale self-supervised learning.
+This encourages the network to learn complementary and informative feature channels even in texture-sparse surgical environments. \item \textbf{The SurgMotion-15M dataset.} To overcome the generalization limitations of narrow datasets, we compile SurgMotion-15M, a massive dataset designed to facilitate large-scale self-supervised learning.
 Aggregating 3,658 hours of video from 50 distinct sources and 13 anatomical regions, this corpus exposes the model to unprecedented variability.
 This extensive pretraining enables the model to learn universal representations, yielding superior performance across a wide range of downstream validation benchmarks. \end{itemize}